Lennar: 21st century

-In 2008–2009, former businessman and convicted felon Barry Minkow engaged in an extortion scheme, spreading false information about the company that resulted in its stock price falling 26% in one day.
+In 2008 and 2009, former businessman and convicted felon Barry Minkow engaged in an extortion scheme, spreading false information about the company that resulted in its stock price falling 26% in one day.
 Minkow was sentenced to 5 years in prison and was ordered to pay $584 million in restitution.

 San Diego real estate developer Nicolas Marsch III hired Minkow to back his claims that Lennar cheated Marsch out of millions of dollars on a private golf community.
 After a trial, a Superior Court judge decided in July 2010 that Marsch actually owed Lennar $17 million for the development.
 A subsequent civil suit filed by Lennar against Marsch resulted in a $1 billion judgement in December 2013 for Lennar, $802 million in damages and $200 million in punitive damages.

 In February 2017, the company acquired WCI Communities, which operated in Florida, for $643 million.